alexbird-hunterindustries/blog/_posts/2023-10-30-tactical-ddd-extend-the-standard-libraries.md

 #### A healthy language

-There is no need to limit the code we author to standard vocabularly; we can write our own language.
+There is no need to limit the code we author to standard vocabulary; we can write our own language.
 I don't mean compilers and other low level hackery -- I mean using simple language constructs to encode our vocabulary and all the nuanced ideas it entails.
 Consider this small class.
 (I'm showing only the